PixelTheater/DodecaRGB-firmware/docs/creating_animations.md

 The DodecaRGB firmware can load multiple animations and switch between them.
 Each animation is like a small shader program - it runs every frame and updates the LED colors based where it is on the display.
 This happens 50+ times per second, and the addressable LEDs are updated in parallel.
 The animation framework provides common functionality and patterns for defining animations, handling settings, presets, playlists, color palettes, status messages, and more.

 ## Getting Started

+Read the overview of the [PixelTheater animation system](PixelTheater/README.md).

 ## Color Palettes